syntasso/kratix-docs/docs/workshop/part-ii/05-update-status.md

     └── kibana.yaml
 ```

-Next you can install the Promise before you can make a request:
+Next, install the Promise:
 ```bash
 kubectl --context $PLATFORM create --filename promise.yaml
 ```

-Finally, you can act like an Application Developer and make a request for an
-instance of Elastic Cloud:
+And finally, you can put on the Application Developer hat and make a request for an instance of Elastic Cloud:

 ```bash
 kubectl --context $PLATFORM apply --filename resource-request.yaml
 ```

-Once this Resource Request is made, you will be able to check its status which
-will start as `pending` as that is what Kratix sets before the pipeline runs,
+Once this Resource Request is made, you will be able to check its status.
+This will start as `pending` which is the Kratix default before a pipeline runs.
+Once the pipeline has complete the status will be updated.
-but once the pipeline has complete you should see your additional fields.

-You can check the status by listing the requested ECK instance.
+To check the complete status, listing the requested ECK instance:

 ```bash
 kubectl --context $PLATFORM get elastic-clouds
 ```

+The above command will return something close to the following:
 ```
 NAME      STATUS
 example   Instance example provisioned with preconfigured system metrics
 ```

-The `message` field appears in the output.
-To see the other keys request the full
-status document from Kubernetes:
+As you can see, the `message` field appears in the output.
+To see the other keys request the full status document from Kubernetes:

 ```bash
 kubectl --context $PLATFORM get elastic-clouds example -o yaml | yq .status